At a Glance

 The best time to visit Oman is between November and mid-March, when the cooler air brings the mountain scenery sharply into focus and daytime temperatures average at 25°C. For the rest of the year, much of Oman is oppressively hot and hazy, particularly between May and August.

-To start planning your vacation to MY Ibra
+Call us on to start planning your vacation to MY Ibra or take a look at our itineraries to Muscat

 A truly special way to explore the spectacular Omani coastline, the MY Ibra is a luxury converted dhow boat perfect for day trips or longer overnight stays.
 Three cabins make it ideal for both couples and families.